space-wizards/website-content/content/about/faq.md

 Our finances are public in this regularly updated [google sheet](https://docs.google.com/spreadsheets/d/1_EIs2myVyatmbuPxkhwvgIGzQ543v4LewhbDivJdV_o/edit?usp=sharing).

 ### Q: How can I appeal an in-game ban?
-If you have been banned from the official "Wizard's Den" servers, you can appeal your ban in our [forums](https://forum.spacestation14.io/index.php?/forum/4-ban-appeals/).
+If you have been banned from the official "Wizard's Den" servers, you can appeal your ban in our [forums](https://forum.spacestation14.com/w/ban-appeal).

-Make sure your post follows the [ban template](https://forum.spacestation14.io/index.php?/topic/50-ban-appeal-template-read-before-posting)
+If you were banned from another server you will need to ask them about appealing, most servers have some social links if you click on them in the launcher.

 ### Q: Where can I read the rules for the official game servers?
-You can read them [here](https://wiki.spacestation14.io/wiki/Server_Rules).
+You can read them [here](https://wiki.spacestation14.com/wiki/Server_Rules).

 ### Q: Help!
 My game is crashing, where do I get help?
-You can ask for help in our [Discord server](https://discord.ss14.io) in the [#help](https://discord.com/channels/310555209753690112/790656972801572905) channel, or on our [forums](https://forum.spacestation14.io/index.php?/forum/10-space-station-14/).
+You can ask for help in our [Discord server](https://discord.ss14.io) in the [#help](https://discord.com/channels/310555209753690112/790656972801572905) channel, or on our [forums](https://forum.spacestation14.com/c/general/help/46).

 ### Q: How do I enable logging?
 On the launcher's options tab, enable "log client" and "log launcher".
 Press "Open Log directory" to see the logs.